DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/17femalefreelancer.md

 lifetime, is our truer calling?’

-Were I to speak from a defined and more developed role (of a writer, web developer, artist), would I dare to materialize these ambiguities I have found within my own dubious relationships with these practices?
+Were I to speak from a defined and more developed role (of a writer, web developer, artist) would I dare to materialize these ambiguities I have found within my own dubious relationships with these practices?
 In the end, it really doesn’t matter if you’re a stoic man, a female web developer or if you’ve developed your own software, what extravagant